Girl may not grow to proper height after being starved by mother

 Doctors say a 7-year-old girl may never grow to her proper height after years of being ill-treated and starved to the point of malnutrition by her mother.

-The mother, whose name is suppressed, pleaded guilty to two charges of ill-treating a child when she appeared in the Hastings District Court this week.
+The mother, whose name is suppressed, pleaded guilty to two charges of ill-treating a child when she appeared in the Hastings District Court last week.

 The charges are representative, covering the mother's continuing behaviour towards the child over two periods between 2016 and 2020, and during 2021.